 - Remember that cut apricots will darken with exposure to air.
 Add them quickly after cutting to cooked dishes or dip them in an acidic solution (citrus or pineapple juice works well) if using apricots in fresh dishes.

 - If you're feeling a bit exotic, apricots can star in Middle Eastern or Indian chutneys, which are a bit like chunky jams.
-Put a cool yogurt raita on the side with a whole bunch of pita chips or toasted naan.
+Put cool yogurt raita on the side with a whole bunch of pita chips or toasted naan.

-Tips for Cooking with Dried Apricots
+Cooking with Dried Apricots

 - If your dried apricots have dried out too much, they may be softened in the microwave.
 Place the dried apricots in a single layer in a microwave-safe dish and sprinkle with a bit of water.
 Cover and microwave for one to two minutes, checking for pliability.
 They may also be steamed or soaked in liquid to soften them up.